This blog provides information for educational purposes only. Read our complete summary for more info.

 Because the various alcohols and chemical compounds in a wash separate at different boiling temperatures, there are several phases of each distillation run: foreshots, heads, hearts, and tails.
 During the different phases of a run, taste and smell may vary considerably.
 Generally, only the "hearts" portion is kept for drinking.
 The tails are set aside to be distilled again in the future.

 The foreshots are the first vapors to boil off during distillation.
 These contain the most volatile alcohols and should not be ingested, as they contain methanol and other undesirables.
-Always discard the foreshots and never consume them.
+Moonshiners always discard the foreshots and never consume them.
 This portion makes up roughly 5% or less of all liquid collected during a distillation run.
-If you're not sure how much liquid to discard as foreshots, read this article on moonshine blindness.
+For more info on foreshots, read this article on moonshine blindness.

 The heads contain "lighter" compounds such as Acetone, Acetaldehyde, and Acetate.
 These compounds taste bad and they smell like solvent.
 Additionally they are said to be the primary culprits in causing hangovers.
 There is little to no sweetness in this part of the run and it is far from smooth.
 The heads are not worth keeping for drinking and should be set aside.
 In general, roughly 20-30% of the liquid collected during a distillation run will be heads.